metayeti/YABS.js/README.md

 Available parameters are:

-- `--preprocess` - Forces the use of preprocessor.
 - `--nofail` - In a [batch build](#5-batch-building), keep going if one of the builds fails.

 ## Thanks